-Oil and Petroleum
+Oil & Petroleum Chemistry

 - Petroleum characterization, e.g., “fingerprint” oil leaked in a spill to trace its origin

-- Monitor quality and increase production yields at existing sites
+- Monitoring quality and increasing production yields

 Oil and petroleum chemists spend most of their time working in the lab.
 They may go into the refinery occasionally or collect samples in the field.
 Chemists work in groups and often with chemical engineers, physicists, lawyers, and economists.